playframework/playframework/documentation/manual/working/javaGuide/main/application/JavaErrorHandling.md

 ## Supplying a custom error handler

+If you're using [`BuiltInComponents`](api/java/play/BuiltInComponents.html) to construct your app, override the `httpRequestHandler` method to return an instance of your custom handler.

-A custom error handler can be supplied by creating a class in the root package called `ErrorHandler` that implements [`HttpErrorHandler`](api/java/play/http/HttpErrorHandler.html), for example:
+If you're using runtime dependency injection (e.g. Guice), the error handler can be dynamically loaded at runtime.
+The simplest way is to create a class in the root package called `ErrorHandler` that implements [`HttpErrorHandler`](api/java/play/http/HttpErrorHandler.html), for example:

 @[root](code/javaguide/application/root/ErrorHandler.java)